 • As an algebraic object during execution time.
 This could be the case with any value of the variable that is not an expression.
-An example would be id f(?a) = f(?a,\$var);
+An example would be in which the dollar variable contains an argument field.

+'''

+id f(?a) = f(?a, var);

+'''